Developer(s) – Facepalm Games & Curve Studios

-The Swapper combines elements of puzzle games and the 2D side scrolling open world aesthetics of a Metroidvania game.
-Me talking about this game in the same breath as the likes of Super Metroid and Castlevania: Symphony of the Night may make the game sound exciting, but even with the inclusion of semi-open world, it doesn’t even come close to matching the quality of the aforementioned examples.
+The Swapper combines elements of puzzle games and the 2D side-scrolling open world aesthetics of a Metroidvania game.
+Me talking about this game in the same breath as the likes of Super Metroid and Castlevania: Symphony of the Night may make the game sound exciting, but even with the inclusion of a semi-open world, it doesn’t even come close to matching the quality of the aforementioned examples.

 Graphics – 10/10

 The most praise I can offer this game is in its visuals; they are more or less flawless.
 There are no graphical glitches, the design of the settings is wonderfully unique and the attention to detail on the developer’s part is staggering.
 There is also very effective use of textures such as lighting and shadows to add to the overall atmosphere of the game.
-Though it isn’t a survival horror, there is a heightened sense of urgency throughout that perhaps the player will feel in a much more different way than in the likes of Resident Evil 4 or Silent Hill.
-The game’s visual concept does draw similarities with Dead Space in it’s character designs, but there are plenty more differences to make it stand out in at least this sense.
+Though it isn’t survival horror, there is a heightened sense of urgency throughout that perhaps the player will feel in a much more different way than in the likes of Resident Evil 4 or Silent Hill.
+The game’s visual concept does draw similarities with Dead Space in its character designs, but there are plenty more differences to make it stand out in at least this sense.

 Gameplay – 5/10

-One way in which the game doesn’t stand out, however, and the one aspect it should have done to attain the most important points in my opinion, is in its gameplay.
+One way in which the game doesn’t stand out, however, and the one aspect it should have done to attain the most important points, in my opinion, is in its gameplay.
 Players have to solve puzzles throughout by duplicating the player character and swapping in between the duplicates to perform multiple tasks at the same time.
 There is also one side quests, which involves finding a series of terminals giving details of the game’s back story, as well as ten additional hidden terminals throughout the game.
 Taking into account the size of the in-game world, and the amount of space available to include additional content, I don’t think there is anywhere near enough substance in gameplay compared to what could have potentially been added, and there is hardly any incentive for completing the game’s one side quests unless you happen to be playing it on a PlayStation console; in which case, there are PlayStation trophies to collect for each hidden terminal found.